tan-yong-sheng/business_analytics/ii. Course Introduction and Data Collection/Final Project/README.md

-Chapter 6 - Final Project (Data Analytics Plan for Game Company)
+Final Project (Data Analytics Plan for Game Company)
 =============================================

 The goal of this final project is to combine and apply the skills learned throughout this Data Collection module.